Hometown: Edmonton, AB

 What is your career ambition and what are you doing or plan to do to accomplish that goal?

-My career ambition is to be a positive and influential teacher, and eventually become a principal, so I can help children and impact lives.
-I am currently attending the University of Alberta’s Secondary Education Program.
-After I become a teacher, I would like to obtain a master’s degree, which will assist me in my pursuit of becoming a principal.
+My career ambition is to be and influential teacher, and one day principle, to help children and impact lives.
+I am currently attending the University of Alberta in the Secondary Education program in my pursuit to becoming a teacher.

-Part of the reason I want to do become a principal is because of Mrs. Graham, my elementary and junior high principal.
-She had such an amazing impact on my life and I want to be someone’s Mrs. Graham someday.
-So with dedication to my studies and adherence my beliefs in the power of positivity and leading by example, I believe that I can make this ambition a reality.
+Once I become a teacher, I would like to pursue the Master’s program to help in the pursuit in becoming a principal.
+The reason I want this is because I think of my elementary and junior high principal Mrs. Graham, she had such an amazing impact on my life personally.
+I want to be someone’s Mrs. Graham.
+So with dedication to my studies, and my beliefs, I believe that I can make this ambition a reality.

 What would be your “dream job” in life?